KhronosGroup/glTF-Asset-Generator/CODE_STYLE_GUIDE.md

 + Decimal digit characters are at the end of variable names, or are spelled out instead.
 + If a using directive is not included, save and use the namespace qualification as a variable to keep code compact and readable.
 + Use Pascal Case for type names, namespaces, and all public members.
 Use lower camel case for all other identifiers.
 + Be detailed when naming variables.
-We'd prefer to have longer variable names who's purpose is easily understood.
+We'd prefer to have longer variable names whose purpose is easily understood.

 ### Commenting
 Please use comments to leave hints before sections of complex logic, to make the intent easier to understand.